SizingLab/FAST-UAV/README.md

 > cd path/to/your/fastuav/folder
 > ```

-3. Create a new conda environment and activate it by running:
+3. Make sure you have the latest version of conda.
+Create a new conda environment and activate it by running:

 > ``` {.bash}
 > conda create -n fastuav python=3.8